riraq/bootcamp_algos/Unit (6)/02-factorial/README.md

     - Return the factorial of the given `num` integer.

-    - A factorial of a number is the product of all of all positive integers less than or equal to the number.
+    - A factorial of a number is the product of all positive integers less than or equal to the number.

     - e.g. given the following number: